citp/privacy-policy-historical/v/vi/vid/videojug.com.md

 ###  Cookies

 You should be aware that information and data may be automatically collected through the use of Cookies.
 "Cookies" are small text files that store basic information that a web site can use to recognise repeat site visits and as an example, recall your name if this has been previously supplied.
-We may use this to observe behaviour and compile aggregate data in order to improve the Site, target the advertising and assess general effectiveness of such advertising.
+Videojug and selected business partners may use this to observe behaviour and compile aggregate data in order to provide advertisements about goods and services of interest to you on Videojug and other sites.
+If you would like more information about this practice and to know your choices about not having this information used by these companies, please visit <http://networkadvertising.org/managing/opt_out.asp>.

-Cookies do not attach to Your system and damage Your files.
-If You do not want information collected through the use of Cookies, there is a simple procedure in most browsers that allows You to deny or accept the Cookie feature.
-Note, however, that "personalised" services may be affected if the cookie option is disabled.

 ###  Advertising